JinpengLI/timeout_popen/README.md

 ```
 1. timeout_command can run subprocess.Popen within limited time.

-2. it can read stdout (stardand output) asynchronously
+2. it can read stdout (standard output) asynchronously
 ```

 An example is shown in the main function of timeout_command.py